steamclock/steamclog-android/README.md

 `clog.debug` - Info that is interesting to developers, any information that may be helpful when debugging.
 Should be stored to system logs for debug builds but never stored in production.
 `clog.info` - Routine app operations, used to document changes in state within the application.
 Minimum level of log stored in device logs in production.
-`clog.warn` - Developer concerns or incorrect state etc. Something’s definitely gone wrong, but there’s a path to recover `clog.error` - Something has gone wrong, report to a remote service (like Crashlytics) `clog.fatal` - Something has gone wrong and we cannot recover, so force the app to close.
+`clog.warn` - Developer concerns or incorrect state etc. Something’s definitely gone wrong, but there’s a path to recover `clog.error` - Something has gone wrong, report to a remote service (like Sentry) `clog.fatal` - Something has gone wrong and we cannot recover, so force the app to close.

 #### Basic Signatures